 What rebates and incentives are available?

-Solar photovoltaic systems qualify for a 30% federal tax credit.
+Solar photovoltaic systems qualify for a 30% federal tax credit in 2019.
 This credit is a dollar-for-dollar tax credit and will reduce the amount of tax owed by the system owner before any deductions are applied.

 Do you provide financing?